-So, according to our experts, here is how you can make your fiancé feel comfortable in your home.
+With all of that in mind, here are a few tips on how you can make your fiancé feel comfortable in your home.

-You may feel like you're losing a piece of yourself—or a chunk of your house—when your fiancé moves in.
-But don't let resentment sink its teeth into this otherwise happy situation.
-"By making room for your partner, realize that you're gaining companionship and the opportunity to consider your partner's tastes in order to begin expressing yourselves together as a couple," advises Greer.
+You may feel like you're losing a piece of yourself—or a chunk of your house—when your fiancé moves in, but don't let resentment sink its teeth into this otherwise happy situation.
+"By making room for your partner, realize that you're gaining companionship and the opportunity to consider your partner's tastes in order to begin expressing yourselves together as a couple," Greer says.

 Once you move in together, your bedroom should be more than the space where you get busy.
-"Get new bedding that reflects both of your tastes as well as something you each can feel comfortable with," says Doares, who also recommends investing in furniture that feels comfortable to you both.
-"The bedroom is a place of intimacy and retreat," she says, "so you both should feel welcome there."
+"Get new bedding that reflects both of your tastes as well as something you each feel comfortable with," says Doares, who also recommends investing in furniture you choose together.
+"The bedroom is a place of intimacy and retreat, so you both should feel welcome there," she says.

 Greer warns that an ultra-feminine or ultra-masculine color scheme could make your fiancé uncomfortable.
-"So be ready to change colors," she says, "and be open to changing it to something more neutral."
-Think: Colors that will put you and your new roommate common ground such as cream, taupe, or even light gray.
+"Be ready to change colors, and be open to changing it to something more neutral," she says.
+Think: colors that work for you and your new roommate, such as cream, taupe, or even light gray.

-You might be used to falling asleep to the soothing sounds of the TV, but if your fiancé needs complete silence to zonk out, he'll be ready to move onto the couch if you're unwilling to find a new way to unwind.
-"Be flexible around your own personal habits in terms of what time you go to bed, whether you like to watch TV beforehand, and so on," advises Greer.
+You might be used to falling asleep to the soothing sounds of the TV, but if your fiancé needs complete silence to zonk out, they might as well move onto the couch if you're unwilling to find a new way to unwind.
+"Be flexible around your own personal habits in terms of what time you go to bed, whether you like to watch TV beforehand, and so on," Greer says.
 "Try not to disrupt your partner, and also respect that your partner is bringing their own habits into the home.
 It's important to compromise with each other and find a balance between the two."

-Before you move in together, "go through each room and decide which of your fiancé's things will come in and what of yours will stay," suggests Doares.
+Before you move in together, "go through each room and decide which of your fiancé's things will come in and what of yours will stay," Doares suggests.
 "Sell everything else at a yard sale or on Craigslist, and use the money for a celebratory dinner and buying new stuff that reflects the two of you."